 190. Strongblossom

-Princess Strong Blossom is a mighty superhero in the series Backyardigans.
-The character is called Uniqua and although she is small and pink and looks cute, she is extremely strong.
-The name is a combination of strong and blossom.
+A fan favorite of children, Princess Strong Blossom is a mighty superhero in the series Backyardigans.
+Her alias character is called Uniqua and although she is small and pink and looks cute, she is extremely strong.
+This cool surname would be a perfect fit for strong little girls.

 191. Truthbelly

 This last name can be given to a character who cannot hold a secret or who always speaks the truth.
-The fantasy surname Truthbelly seems appropriate for anime characters.
+The fantasy surname Truthbelly seems appropriate for characters in children’s books.

 192. Targaryen